 You’re Not Investing In Your Personal Life

-Not having work life balance and no longer being passionate about your job tie into this reason your work ethic is gone.
+Not having work-life balance and no longer being passionate about your job tie into this reason your work ethic is gone.
 Realistically, everyone isn’t meant to accomplish their wildest dreams at work, and that’s fine.
 There are plenty of people who have jobs they mildly enjoy, but they use them only for the monetary benefits.
-Once they leave work, they invest in the various hobbies they’re passion about, allowing them to have more to live for.
+Once they leave work, they invest in the various hobbies they’re passionate about, allowing them to have more to live for.

 Regardless of the work you do, your personal life should be filled with three key investments: your health (mental, physical, spiritual), hobbies/passions, and healthy relationships.